Salem State University: North Campus

+A focal point of North Campus is the George H. Ellison Campus Center which houses the career and counseling centers as well as a number of student organizations.
+Other facilities on North campus include the Frederick E. Berry Library & Learning Commons, North Dining Commons and Sophia Gordon Performing Arts Center.
+The Horace Mann Laboratory School stood on North Campus until 2018, when it was moved to the site of the former Nathaniel Bowditch Elementary School in Salem.

 Harrington Campus

 Central campus is the second largest of the five campuses.
 The Bertolon School of Business, the music department, and the communications department are all housed in the one academic building on central campus, the Classroom Building.
 Three residence halls, Marsh, Viking and Atlantic house residents, with all residents having a choice of where they want to live.
 A focal point of central campus is the university's Enterprise Center (small business center).
 Other facilities on central campus include the campus bookstore, old admissions center, campus police station, recital hall, and the university's baseball field and tennis courts.

 O'Keefe Center

 The O'Keefe Center houses the Sport and Movement Science department and the university's athletic department.
-Facilities include Twohig Gymnasium, Rockett Ice Arena, Alumni Field, the Gassett Fitness Center, and the swimming pool.
+Facilities include Twohig Gymnasium, Rockett Ice Arena, Alumni Field, and the Gassett Fitness Center.

 South Campus

 South campus houses the university's College of Health and Human Services.
 The School of Nursing and the criminal justice department are housed in the two academic buildings on south campus; the Kevin B. Harrington Building and the Academic Building.
 Junior and senior resident students are housed on south campus in the Bates Residence Complex.
 Other facilities on south campus included the Alumni House and the Center for International Education.